Kek5chen/syrillian/README.md

 ### History

-This project has been a big personal gem of mine, and I've poured probably a good 100+ hours of my freetime into it.
+This project started as a hobby project - a big personal gem - and had poured hundreds of hours of solo-development into it before catching onto the first early contributors.
-I am not monetized to work on this, and I do it out of pure personal interest.
+This project is not monetized or developed to be monetized.

-**Any help**, getting this project [better, stable, improved, ..] is very welcome, and I'll make sure to show or explain anything that's not clear.
-Even feedback or rants on the user-facing API are more than welcome, as I wish to provide patterns that make is as simple as possible to use.
+**Any help**, getting this project [better, stable, improved, ..] is very welcome, and we'll try to show or explain anything that's not clear.
+Even feedback or rants on the user-facing API are more than welcome.
+We wish to provide patterns that make the engine as simple to use as possible.

-If you need *anything*: Don't hesitate to join the [discord](https://discord.gg/hZWycSwSm4) to discuss :)
+**Join the community on [Discord](https://discord.gg/hZWycSwSm4).**

 ### License